housegamer1/surf_battles_b/README.md

 pip install requests<br>

 ~~Might turn into an exe in the future~~ No point if randy makes his one public :)

+## possible changes

+* group leaderboards by zone
+* reload config on the fly
+* dump results to text file on close